853tony/VarFilter/README.md

-VarFilter
+# VarFilter

-This is a variants filter pipeline for the INFO field from VCF.
+This is a variants filtering analysis pipeline for the WES from gnomAD v4.0.0.
-We used the pipeline in gnomADv4.0.0 for allele count, allele number, and frequency analysis.
-Also includes severe conditions for identifying ancestries' differences in allele frequency.
+We analysis the gnomADv4.0.0 data for allele count, allele number, and allele frequency.
-Finally, we summarize all the information to conduct the simple statics.

-This study aims to identify population-specific common or rare genetic variants by leveraging whole-exome sequencing data and analyzing differences in allele frequencies across populations.
+This study aims to identify population-specific common or rare genetic variants by leveraging WES data and analyzing differences in allele frequencies across populations.
 We employed a customized filtering and analysis pipeline that includes data extraction, variant filtering.

+### Variant extraction
 First, we used BCFtools to decompress the compressed VCF files and calculate variant statistics for each chromosome.
 Next, we developed a Python script that utilizes the cyvcf2 package to extract allele frequencies and other relevant information from the VCF files and organize the results into a standard TSV format.

 | Chromosome | Number of Records | Number of SNPs | Number of Indels |